pbrisbin/pbrisbin.com/posts/2010-04-10-xmonad_scratchpad.md

 tags: haskell, xmonad
 ---

 It's been a while since I've made an XMonad post.
 Thought a good one might be details regarding the scratchpad extension from `-contrib`.
 This can be confusing to set up, but oh-so useful.
 If you've ever used a quake (or yakuake?) terminal (I have not), you'll know what I'm talking about.
-It's basically a small terminal that sits idle on a non-visible workspace.
+It's a small terminal that sits idle on a non-visible workspace.
 You can call it up with a quick keybind, use it for whatever, then banish it away again with the same keybind.

 You just have to use it for a while to realize how useful it really is.
 My goal for this post is to distill out of my `xmonad.hs` just the scratchpad functionality so that someone with an existing `xmonad.hs` could easily plug this into their setup with minimal fuss.

 ## Prerequisites